Dis1309/Axios_week/README.md

 1. As our app only supports the data of aadhaar for now, we are looking forward to store the data of voterid, driving license in future.
-2. Our Motto is about to secure the data as far as possible, We are looking forward to add more Authentication features, near future.
+2. Our Motto is about to secure the data as far as possible, We are looking forward to add more Authentication features, near future. like police verification whose backend smart contracts are ready.

 ## Contributing